JetBrains/jetbrains_guide/src/pages/tutorials/in_depth_testing/create_test/index.md

 # Create a Test

-Once you selected the testing framework, PyCharm takes care of test generating so that you can create your tests almost automatically:
+Once you selected the testing framework, PyCharm takes care of test generating, so that you can create your tests almost automatically:

 1. In the **Editor**, place the caret on the function of `Car.py` you want to test.
 Then press